SubhanKhanPathan99/PLA_Automation_Tutorial/README.md

 End-to-end UI test automation with **Playwright** using a simple **Page Object Model (POM)**, wired to **Azure DevOps Pipelines** and **AWS CodeBuild**.
 - Azure pipeline publishes **Playwright HTML** and **Allure** reports as artifacts, **JUnit** to the **Tests** tab, and optional **code coverage** to the **Code Coverage** tab.
 - AWS CodeBuild job can **generate the same reports** and deploy them to an **S3 static website** (optional).
+- CircleCI pipeline publishes JUnit to the Tests summary and Playwright/Allure HTML as artifacts.

 ## Tech stack
 - Node.js 20